SecureWorks (NASDAQ:SCWX) Updates FY 2022 Earnings Guidance

-SecureWorks (NASDAQ:SCWX) last released its quarterly earnings data on Wednesday, December 1st.
-The technology company reported $0.01 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.06) by $0.07.
-SecureWorks had a negative net margin of 5.64% and a negative return on equity of 1.29%.
-The business had revenue of $133.70 million during the quarter, compared to analyst estimates of $132.88 million.
-During the same period in the previous year, the business earned $0.02 EPS.
-SecureWorks’s revenue was down 5.6% compared to the same quarter last year.
-Research analysts forecast that SecureWorks will post -0.4 EPS for the current fiscal year.
+SecureWorks (NASDAQ:SCWX) last issued its quarterly earnings data on Wednesday, December 1st.
+The technology company reported $0.01 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.06) by $0.07.
+The firm had revenue of $133.70 million during the quarter, compared to the consensus estimate of $132.88 million.
+SecureWorks had a negative return on equity of 2.61% and a negative net margin of 7.41%.
+The company’s quarterly revenue was down 5.6% on a year-over-year basis.
+During the same period last year, the company earned $0.02 EPS.
+On average, analysts anticipate that SecureWorks will post -0.4 EPS for the current year.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Bank of New York Mellon Corp lifted its holdings in shares of SecureWorks by 6.0% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 34,884 shares of the technology company’s stock worth $693,000 after acquiring an additional 1,977 shares during the last quarter.
-Morgan Stanley raised its position in SecureWorks by 209.7% in the 2nd quarter.
-Morgan Stanley now owns 38,301 shares of the technology company’s stock worth $709,000 after purchasing an additional 25,934 shares during the period.
-Millennium Management LLC purchased a new position in SecureWorks in the 3rd quarter worth $1,010,000.
-Invesco Ltd. purchased a new position in SecureWorks in the 3rd quarter worth $1,289,000.
-Finally, Royal Bank of Canada raised its position in SecureWorks by 12.2% in the 3rd quarter.
-Royal Bank of Canada now owns 65,497 shares of the technology company’s stock worth $1,302,000 after purchasing an additional 7,111 shares during the period.
-14.62% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of SCWX.
+Morgan Stanley lifted its stake in SecureWorks by 209.7% in the second quarter.
+Morgan Stanley now owns 38,301 shares of the technology company’s stock valued at $709,000 after buying an additional 25,934 shares during the last quarter.
+Invesco Ltd. purchased a new stake in SecureWorks in the third quarter valued at approximately $1,289,000.
+Royal Bank of Canada lifted its stake in SecureWorks by 12.2% in the third quarter.
+Royal Bank of Canada now owns 65,497 shares of the technology company’s stock valued at $1,302,000 after buying an additional 7,111 shares during the last quarter.
+Millennium Management LLC purchased a new stake in SecureWorks in the third quarter valued at approximately $1,010,000.
+Finally, Bank of New York Mellon Corp lifted its stake in SecureWorks by 6.0% in the third quarter.
+Bank of New York Mellon Corp now owns 34,884 shares of the technology company’s stock valued at $693,000 after buying an additional 1,977 shares during the last quarter.
+Institutional investors own 14.62% of the company’s stock.

 SecureWorks Corp. is a cyber security company, which engages in the provision of information security solutions.
 The firm’s products include extended detection and response, managed detection and response, and vulnerability management.
 Its services include managed security, incident response, threat intelligence, security consulting, adversarial security testing.